 5. Protractor.

-With some refinement of the fixture, it is possible to fix the position of the knife relative to the grinding stone.
-A significant disadvantage of such a machine for manual sharpening is the impossibility of smoothly adjusting the angle of inclination of the grindstone.
+With some modification of the device, you can also fix the position of the knife relative to the sharpening stone.
+A significant disadvantage of such a machine for manual sharpening is the inability to smoothly adjust the angle of inclination of the sharpening stone.

 To assemble this device you will need: